 Chickenpox is a highly contagious illness that is caused by the varicella-zoster virus.
 Those who have never been exposed or have never had chickenpox are more susceptible to getting the virus.

 Chickenpox can be easily passed from someone that infected and is spread through touching the fluid from the blisters and breathing in the air particles of someone who has the chickenpox.

 Chickenpox is something the doctor can diagnose by taking a sample.
 When you call for the appointment, you will want to let them know the child may have chickenpox so that they can take the precautions they need to.

 Can the Chickenpox Be Prevented?

 There is a booster vaccine that can be given to children for chickenpox which is really the best way to prevent the illness.
 The vaccine can help prevent chickenpox or at least lessen its severity.
 It can also be given if you know your child has been exposed to it.

 With chickenpox, there are many symptoms that you will notice.
 These symptoms can be a real pain so knowing what to expect can help you prepare to get your child through it.
 It is no walk in the park.

 The first thing that usually pops up with chickenpox is an annoying rash that turns into these little itchy, fluid-filled blisters.
 The rash typically shows up on the chest and back first and then spreads to the rest of the body, including the face.

-After you notice the rash that seems to pop up everywhere, along comes a few other symptoms like fever, muscle aches, headache, tiredness or fatigue and many children lose their appetite.
-The virus itself usually all last about a week to 10 days as the body fights off the virus.
+After you notice the rash that seems to pop up everywhere, along comes a few other symptoms like fever, muscle aches, headache, tiredness and fatigue and many children lose their appetite.
+The virus itself usually lasts about a week to 10 days as the body fights off the virus.

 The rash, which becomes extremely itchy, will lose its fluid and the spots will then become crusted over.
 The rash typically looks like small water blisters or pimples.
 While it’s extremely hard not to itch the rash, it’s important that kids try to refrain from scratching them.